Samaritan House assistance programs in Macomb County.

 Samaritan House also offers Christmas help.
 Clients who participate in the free Holiday Meal Program are supplied with small dollar gift certificates for paying for the meat of their choice.
 Other holiday programs will pass out a box of specially packed food to prepare traditional Easter and Thanksgiving dinners at the appropriate times of the year.

 The Christmas Tree Program is used to ensure that every child of each participating household has gifts under their tree on Christmas morning.
 In addition, Samaritan House tries to ensure that each household receives the makings of a traditional holiday dinner.
+They can even offer referrals to free Christmas trees from charities.

 The program begins its work in October, when volunteers and clients meet to complete individualized wish lists that will incorporate the entire family.
 The next step is to create tags for each child, describing his or her wishes.
 These are then given to local businesses, churches, libraries and other organizations.